About Fire Rescue Victoria

 Table 8: Participating agencies for mitigation

-Participating agency, for the electricity supply disruption mitigation activity: public communication and engagement
+Participating agency for the following electricity supply disruption mitigation activities:

 Table 8: Participating agencies for mitigation